Enyee328/DevOps_Presentation/src/pages/index.md

         space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
-  heading: What we offer
+  heading: What we Offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    ACE is the ultimate space for anyone ready to explore new insights and experience meaningful activities that will create interesting memories for themselves.
+ACE also serves as a global platform for all to connect and share their experiences anytime and anywhere.
 main:
   heading: Great coffee with no compromises
   description: >